Lyon offer an escape route to trio of Saracens superstars

 It is the first sign of cracks coming from the Saracens camp.

-Saracens who face in the Champions Cup later this afternoon will hold talks with senior players tomorrow to sound them out about their plans.
+Saracens who face Racing 92 in the later this afternoon will hold talks with senior players tomorrow to sound them out about their plans.

 It is now almost inevitable that one of the most successful squads in Premiership history will be broken up as the club look to slash millions from their wage bill.